For years, we’ve been applying ice packs, and frozen peas to help alleviate swelling or soothe aches and pains.

 Complaints were that the device only runs for 30 minutes at a time, thus unable to provide extended relief; others noted it had a high pitch sound when running.

-However, this machine offers a 1-year guarantee and has a therapy pad that contours to your body, so whether you’re recovering from foot surgery or you’re experiencing pain in the knee, arm, hips or shoulder this is a good pick.
+However, the Vive Cold Therapy machine offers a 1-year guarantee and has a therapy pad that contours to your body, so whether you’re recovering from foot surgery or you’re experiencing pain in the knee, arm, hips or shoulder this is a good pick.

 2. Polar Products Active Ice 3.0 Cold Therapy System

-Polar Products also boasts that this machine comes with the largest cooling reservoir available, 9 quarts.
+Polar Products also boasts that their Active Ice machine comes with the largest cooling reservoir available, 9 quarts.
 There is also a 15-quart option available.

-The system comes with an electronic digital timer complete with on/off switch, as well as a knee bladder with compression belt attached.
+The ice therapy system comes with an electronic digital timer complete with on/off switch, as well as a knee bladder with compression belt attached.

 You can detach the bladder from the unit at any time to allow you to move as needed, thanks to the quick disconnect coupling.